perl11/potion/INSTALL.md

     $ touch core/syntax.c
     $ make && make dist

-This will first create a native greg and core/syntax.c, sets CROSS=1 and cross-compiles with the given CC.
+This will first create a native greg and `core/syntax.c`, sets `CROSS=1` and cross-compile with the given CC.
-See tools/mk-release.sh.
+See `tools/mk-release.sh`

-make test will not work, you need to copy a make dist tarball to the machine and test it there.
+`make test` will not work, you need to copy a make dist tarball to the machine and test it there.

 win64 is not supported yet.
 It uses a slighlty different ABI,